 The Zimmer NexGen CR-Flex Knee Replacement is an artificial joint sold by Zimmer Holdings, Inc., a leading global manufacturer of hip and knee implants.
-The NexGen CR-Flex’s design, modified from two earlier Zimmer models, is marketed toward total knee replacement patients who prefer a greater range of motion than traditional implants can offer.
+The NexGen CR-Flex’s design, modified from two earlier Zimmer models, is marketed toward total knee replacement patients who prefer a wide range of motion.

 The Zimmer NexGen knee system encompasses a full line of products with many interchangeable components.
 Zimmer introduced the NexGen CR-Flex knee in 2003 boasting unprecedented flexion, or range of motion, for patients fitted with the device.